pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 * Does the Axis device have a valid DNS Server?
 (Typically set by DHCP)

 ## Updating Node-RED
-You will typicall not need to upgrade the Node-RED Installer ACAP when new versions are published.
+You will typicall not need to upgrade the Node-RED Installer ACAP when new versions of Node-RED is available.
-To update to a new version of Node-RED:
 1. Navigate to "Apps" in the camera menu
 2. Stop Node-RED
 3. Click Node-RED icon or the three dots (depening on the camera firmware version)